-The school calendar is housed in several places, including the Calendar page on our website and in the NGFS app.
+The school calendar is housed on the Calendar page on our website and synced with the NGFS app.
 The school calendar details when school is in session and when there are teacher workdays, early dismissals, and holidays.
 Students are expected to be in school when school is in session.
 The calendar also includes community events and the operation schedule for Lower School Extended Care.